 Preventing teen prescription misuse: Ideas for mentors and teachers

 As a mentor or teacher, you may not be able to directly prevent teen access to prescription drugs at home, but you can emphasize the risks of misusing medications intended for other people.

 Some teens may need to hear accurate education about drugs from more than one source and from people besides their own parents.
-Teachers and mentors can serve as a positive, non-parent resource for these kids.
+Teachers and mentors can serve as positive, non-parent resources for these kids.
 In this guide, you’ll find talking points and statistics.

 Drug misuse versus drug abuse and addiction